guillermotti/terraform-github-modules/README.md

 ## Create repos

-1. Edit repos/back/repos.tf to create any repo to the back team in the org.
+1. Edit repos/back/repos.tf to create any repo to the back team in the organization.
 2. Run the following commands:

 ```sh